senescent777/minimize-devuan-live/README.md

 - demerde_toi.sh
-	can be used to install the most recent version of this project into a running live distro
+	can be used to install the most recent version of this project into a running live distro (supposed to be replaced with merd2.sh some day)

 - generic_pt2.sh removes little more packages.
   If you want even lighter filesystem.squashfs